Fatiine/Website-availability-performance-monitoring/Readme.md

         - checkAvailability() : Checks if the URL is Alive and return a boolean (True: is Alive, False : isn't alive ) and the response of the GET request we send
         - current_data() : Gets the website data ( availability , response time and status code ) at the current time, and returns those data
         - insert_website_check(database_name): Inserts the current data into the monitor database
-        - get_stats(timeframe, database_name) : Gets the statistiques of the website over the timeframe defined
+        - get_stats(timeframe, database_name) : Gets the statistics of the website over the timeframe defined
         - checkAlerts(database_name) : Checks if we have some alert messages on the table "alerts_table" on our database
 - Monitor (monitor.py) :
     Attributes :